lqb2/blog/_posts/2023/2023-10-30-sabbatical-writeup.md

 - reflection
 ---

-_important preface!: i thought i was going to write this whole post at once and then realized i needed to write it in chunks in order to not be overwhelmed by. and then i realized it made the most sense to write it in separate pieces with separate titles rather than filling in the outline chunk by chunk. so what you're about to read is the first chunk with a little pre-amble and the outline. and then from here, i'll write the other separate pieces. it's disjointed but i'm a big fan of 'done is better than perfect.' here we go!_
+_important preface!: i thought i was going to write this whole post at once and then realized i needed to write it in chunks in order to not be overwhelmed by it. and then i realized it made the most sense to write it in separate pieces with separate titles rather than filling in the outline chunk by chunk. so what you're about to read is the first chunk with a little pre-amble and the outline. and then from here, i'll write the other separate pieces. it's disjointed but i'm a big fan of 'done is better than perfect.' here we go!_

 i did it! i did my first [sabbatical]({{ site.baseurl }}){:target="_blank"}!